netdata/netdata/docs/contributing/style-guide.md

 ### Linking between documentation

 Documentation should link to relevant pages whenever it's relevant and provides valuable context to the reader.

-To ensure links function properly on both GitHub and our generated documentation on [Netdata Learn](https://learn.netdata.cloud/), links should always reference the full path to the document, beginning at the root of the Agent repository (`/`).
-Links should also always end with the filename of the destination document, ending in the `.md` extension.
+Links should always reference the full path to the document, beginning at the root of the Netdata Agent repository (`/`), and ending with the `.md` file extension.
 Avoid relative links or traversing up directories using `../`.

-For example, if you want to link to our installation guide, link to `/packaging/installer/README.md`.
+For example, if you want to link to our node configuration document, link to `/docs/configure/nodes.md`.
 To reference the guide for deploying the Netdata Agent with Ansible, link to `/docs/guides/deploy/ansible.md`.

 ### References to UI elements